Avephax/Avephax-Obsidian-Vault/Welcome.md

 *Aye!* This is your new *vault*!

 Make a note of anything and follow the steps in [[Hotkeys#^zse-t|Hotkeys]]!
-They are your guiding principles!
+The [[Functional Thinking]] framework are your guiding principles!

-After you're done, delete this note and make the vault your own!
+Once you're ready, delete this note and start making this vault your own!

 Prebuilt Vault by **Maskscot**, Jan 2024